fpgmaas/squadsub/README.md

 - First, edit the file in *data/skillmatrix.csv* so it contains the skillmatrix of your team.
 - Make sure you have [PuLP](https://pythonhosted.org/PuLP/main/installing_pulp_at_home.html) installed.
 - run *main.py*
 - When the script is done running, the solutions to your problem can be found in the *results* folder.
+An example of a resulting file can be found [here](https://github.com/flo12392/squadsub/blob/master/results/example_result.csv).